 Any assessment of this hole should begin with a reminder that the late, great Alice Dye loathed it.
-After the 2017 tournament, she told Matt Ginella of Golf Advisor that she found the hole “awkward.”
+After the 2017 tournament, she told Matt Ginella that she found the hole “awkward.”
 “It doesn’t fit the course,” she said.
 “He OK’d it, but it’s not a Pete Dye design.”
 She went on to explain that her husband had philosophical objections to the very idea of a drivable par 4: “If a player is supposed to reach the green from the tee and you’re always allowed two putts, well, that’s a par 3.”

 The key to the choice was the contouring of the green complex.
 Both the apron leading up to the green and the green itself banked left, toward the water.
 A left miss with the driver, even a slight one, was likely to end up wet.
 Also, the cant of the green made wedge approaches uncomfortable, especially those from the safest part of the layup zone on the right.
-Consider how Webb Simpson made the only double bogey on the 12th in the final round of the 2017 Players: he hedged right with his layup and proceeded to send his 65-yard pitch down the slope of the green and into the pond.
+Consider how Webb Simpson went about making the only double bogey on the 12th in the final round of the 2017 Players: he hedged right with his layup and proceeded to send his 65-yard pitch down the slope of the green and into the pond.